esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

     >>> hv.compute(ref_point)
     3.25

-2. :class:`~pygmo.hypervolume.exclusive` - Returns the exclusive hypervolume by the point at given index.
+2. :func:`~pygmo.hypervolume.exclusive` - Returns the exclusive hypervolume by the point at given index.
    The exclusive hypervolume
    is defined as the part of the space dominated exclusively by one point and is also called its (hypervolume) contribution.